 Just over a decade ago, the two countries started negotiations for a Comprehensive Economic Cooperation Agreement (CECA).
 However, despite negotiations undergoing nine rounds, an agreement never eventuated.
 So both countries agreed to suspend negotiations in 2015.

 Then, in June 2020, the two countries formally re-launched CECA negotiations, leading to the recent signing of the interim IA-ECTA in June 22.
 This Agreement is in force from 29 December, 2022.

 Looking ahead, both countries are expected to continue working towards a full Comprehensive Economic Cooperation Agreement.

 Business impacts of the India-Australia free trade agreement

-Once ratified, the IA-ECTA will eliminate tariffs on over 85% of Australian goods exported to India.
+The IA-ECTA eliminates tariffs on over 85% of Australian goods exported to India.
 This figure will then rise to almost 91% of tariffs over ten years.
 DFAT estimates that this will be “commercially significant for up to $14.8 billion worth of Australian merchandise trade destined for the Indian market each year.”

 In return, the Australia-India trade agreement will allow around 96% of Indian imports to enter Australia duty-free.